-Somatic Therapist in Denver Providing PTSD Treatment, Pain Management, & Trauma Therapy
+Somatic Anxiety and Trauma Therapist in Denver Providing PTSD Treatment & Therapy Intensives

 in Denver, Fort Collins, Colorado Springs, & Boulder, Colorado

-Offering online (no in-person) somatic therapy in Denver, Boulder, Colorado Springs, Fort Collins, and throughout Colorado for high-achieving perfectionists recovering from trauma, including complex and relational trauma (CPTSD), childhood trauma, sexual abuse, and sexual assault, as well as therapy for eating disorders and chronic pain management.
+Offering online (no in-person) somatic therapy in Denver, Boulder, Colorado Springs, Fort Collins, and throughout Colorado for people recovering from anxiety, burnout, perfectionism, and trauma, including complex and relational trauma (CPTSD), childhood trauma, sexual abuse, and sexual assault, as well as therapy for eating disorders and chronic pain management.

-• You show up for everyone else, but feel disconnected from yourself
+You show up for everyone else, but feel strangely disconnected from yourself.

 That’s the work we do here.